indilib/indi-3rdparty/indi-pentax/README.md

 In general, a greater number of cameras are supported in MSC mode.
 However, for more recent cameras, PTP mode will probably be more reliable.

 Based on the documentation for the libraries that this driver relies upon, the following cameras *should* work.
 However, only cameras with an asterisk are actually confirmed.
-Please let me know if you verify support for these or any other camera:
+Please let me know if you verify support for these or any other cameras:

 - Pentax K-01 (MSC - known bugs)
 - PENTAX K-1 (PTP, MSC?)